ajahne/blog/_drafts/2019-4-21-start-stop-terminate-aws-ec2-nodejs.md

 header:
   image: assets/images/aws-ec2-nodejs-header.jpg
 ---

-Outline
-- purpose of this post
+When provisioning and decommissioning Amazon servers in the cloud, we can use the console or we can use code.
+We're programmers, right?
+Well let's follow DevOps principles and embrace our coding capabilities to deploy AWS EC2 infrastructure in a scalable way.

+Let's build!

+**Table of Contents**
-- Assumptions
+- Assumptions (i.e. ensure your environment is setup)
-- Examples
-  - start
-  - stop
-  - terminate
+- That code!
+  - Start an EC2 Instance
+  - Stop an EC2 Instance
+  - Terminate an EC2 Instance
 - Conclusion
 - Additional resources